R bootcamp

 Exercise 5: Indexing into vectors and lists

-To extract a specific element(s) of a vector or a list (or to assign its given position(s)), we use a so-called “indexing” operation.
+To extract a specific values(s) of a vector or a list (or to assign some value at its given position(s)), we use a so-called “indexing” operation (often also called “subsetting” operation for reasons that will become clear soon).
 Generally speaking, we can do indexing in three ways:

-1. numerical-based indexing (by specifying a set of integer numbers),
+1. numerical-based indexing (by specifying a set of integer numbers, each representing a position in the vector/list we want to extract),

-2. logical-based indexing (by specifying a vector of TRUE / FALSE values of the same length as the vector we’re indexing into)
+2. logical-based indexing (by specifying a vector of TRUE / FALSE values of the same length as the vector/list we’re indexing into, each representing whether or not – TRUE or FALSE – should a position be included in the indexing result)

 3. name-based indexing (by specifying names of elements to index)